 That's it for this month.
-In our June issue we will give the full assembly, set-up and installation details. s art 2: building it and fitting it to your boat
+In our June issue we will give the full assembly, set-up and installation details.

-Ultrasonic Anti-Fouling Unit tor Boats, NRI By Leo Simpson & John Glarke
+Ultrasonic Anti-Fouling Unit for Boats, NRU By Leo Simpson & John Clarke art 2: building it and fitting it to your boat